rittermod/FS25_AdjustStorageCapacity/README.md

 ## Features

 - **Easy capacity dialog:** Press K at any storage to open the settings
+- **In-game menu integration:** Press K in the Production or Animals menu to adjust the selected facility
 - **Per-filltype editing:** Adjust capacity for each fill type individually
 - **Inline text input:** Double-click or press Enter on a row to edit
 - **Persistent settings:** Changes save with your game